metaDacite/metaDacite/README.md

-- I’m @metaDacite
-- mid-career Statistical Programmer (SAS) in clinical research
+- Mid-career Statistical Programmer (SAS) in clinical research
 - Trying to relearn R
 - Interested in: Fisheries, Survey, and Archaeological data